Things to Do at Peter and Paul Fortress

 Things to Do Nearby

-Historic naval ship that fired the shot signaling the start of the October Revolution, now a museum moored nearby on the Neva embankment.
+The revolutionary warship that fired the blank shot signaling the start of the 1917 October Revolution.
+It's permanently moored nearby and open for tours.